-We want to move towards a circular economy.
-But what does that look like in an area like The Binckhorst in The Hague, which used to be an urban industrial area and now has a mixed living/working function with business activity and at least 5,000 new homes?
+The “circular economy” is a popular concept.
+But what does that look like in an area like The Binckhorst in The Hague, which used to be an urban industrial area and is now developing to become an area for living and working with a building task of at least 5,000 new homes?

 The socio-spatial and communication aspects of circular area development form the research area of Marleen Buizer, within ACCEZ, an ambitious knowledge and innovation programme to make Zuid-Holland more sustainable and climate-proof.
 Wageningen University & Research is one of the programme's partners, together with Leiden University, Delft University of Technology, Erasmus University Rotterdam and regional companies and organisations.

 ‘In an area like The Binckhorst, you don't start from 0.
 It's not an empty sheet,' says Buizer.
 ‘There's already a lot going on in the area: start-ups, social enterprises, artists, a beer brewery, but also a large waste company and an asphalt plant.
 We are using an action-research approach to visualise the stories of all these actors.
 With workshops, dialogues, knowledge cafes and storymapping, among other things, we try to create an image of circularity that is grounded in the practical, everyday situation of a place, one that is richer, more diverse and more inclusive than the technical story of materials and substance flows.
 And it definitely encompasses the social’.

 Action research means that the researchers literally dive into the neighbourhood.
 'Literally, because there really is a door with an office behind it: the KIP, Kenniswerkplaats In Productie.
 This can be seen as a field station from which we 'fly out' into the neighbourhood.
 In the future the KIP will hopefully also become more and more a discussion and creative space, where we can talk about and experiment with new ideas about what circularity can mean in neighbourhoods in transition such as The Binckhorst.’